jgcfyidev/jgcfyi/content/6-Action.md

+---
+enableToc: false
+---

 # 6
 <h1 style="margin:0;">Action</h1>

-<mark>Capable new tools for collaborative action are poised to shift
-sovereignty back to small communities at more appropriate fidelity of empowered placemaking.
-Together, these tools can help us build a persistent community memory capable of carrying our places forward with vitality.</mark>
+Capable new tools for collaborative action are poised to shift sovereignty back to small communities at more appropriate fidelity of empowered placemaking.
+Together, these tools can help us build a persistent community memory capable of carrying our places forward with vitality.

 --